The 2025

 Employee Mental Health Awareness and Education

-of employees believe it is appropriate to talk about mental health at work.
+think it’s okay to talk about mental health at work.

 Culture of Caring in American Workplaces

-1 in 4
+1 in 5

-Access to Services, Care, and Support
+Access to Services and Support

 Interested in More Resources?